 - What specific “next steps” do you find possible or compelling in this journey?

-Updates from the Saint Mark’s Racial Justice and Healing Team
+Updates from the Saint Mark’s Racial Equity & Justice Team

 The team has spent the last several months deeply digesting the racial audit report’s findings and recommendations, and with the help of ECMN Missioner for Community Engagement and Saint Mark’s Cathedral member Rachel Babbitt, is now in the process of finalizing specific plans for us to embark on the most important work of our lifetime and the lifetime of our beloved Saint Mark’s Cathedral.
 These plans will be shared with the council and congregation in the coming months and will launch us into the next phase of our work, where there will be an invitation for everyone to join in and take part in concrete, hands on ways.
 Stay tuned!